peter-bread/homebrew-tap/CONTRIBUTING.md

 # Contributing

 > [!IMPORTANT]
 > This is unfinished.
-Still
+Still...

 This workflow generates a new token for the Cellarman GitHub App.
 This token is used throughout the workflow.
 This is necessary because of the